WaiTsun-Yeung/python-style-guide/A-strongly-recommended/1-README/installation-guide/README.md

 - **Listing installed packages**

-   There are two commands that list packages installed to the current python executable: `pip freeze`, which lists packages in the `<package-name>==<package-version>` format; and `pip list`, which does the same but in a two-column tabular format.
+   There are two commands that list packages assigned to the current python executable: `pip freeze`, which lists packages in the `<package-name>==<package-version>` format; and `pip list`, which does the same but in a two-column tabular format.
 - **Showing package information**